MCRRC & COVID-19 Information

 - When meeting (at the parking lot, trailhead, etc.) follow social distancing guidelines and follow the Montgomery County requirement to wear a mask.

-- To avoid negative confrontation with other trail users, it is recommended to have a mask to use when needed.
+- To avoid negative confrontation with other trail users, it is recommended to have a mask / buff to use when needed.
 Masks should be worn when passing another trail user or when six feet of distance from them cannot be achieved.

-We have done a good job of flattening the curve.
-However, the pandemic is still ongoing – we are still living with the virus out in the world without a vaccine or effective treatment.
 It should also be said, as some health officials have noted, you should know who you are running with.
-We are all better off if we expand our social interactions slowly with people that have been following social distancing and stay-at-home guidance.
+We are all better off if we expand our social interactions slowly with people that have been following social distancing and other public health guidance.